Arthur Ryan Smith

-Captain Arthur Ryan Smith Jr. OC AOE DFC (May 16, 1919 – June 30, 2008) was a Canadian oilfield worker, fighter pilot, executive business man, philanthropist, magazine editor, advertising executive and politician on the municipal, provincial and federal levels of government.
+Captain Arthur Ryan Smith Jr. OC AOE DFC (May 16, 1919 – June 30, 2008) was a Canadian oilfield worker, bomber pilot, executive business man, philanthropist, magazine editor, advertising executive and politician on the municipal, provincial and federal levels of government.

 Early life

 Arthur Ryan Smith was born in Calgary, Alberta, on May 16, 1919, to Arthur LeRoy Smith, Member of Parliament for Calgary West from 1945 to 1951, and Sara Isobel Ryan.
 He grew up in Calgary and in British Columbia.
 He got his first job as an oil field worker at the age of 16 in Turner Valley, Alberta, and spent four years working in the oil patch.

 At the outbreak of World War II Smith enlisted in the Royal Canadian Air Force and became a pilot.
 He flew 34 combat missions on Lancaster bombers and was awarded the Distinguished Flying Cross.
 When Smith returned home from the war he went back to work in the oil patch.
 He worked his way up from roughneck to Assistant of the President at the Anglo-American Oil Company.
 In 1952 he became editor for the publication Petroleum Exploration Digest.

 Smith and Ron Butlin co-hosted a weekly sports radio show during the 1950s on CFAC.